adh30/Sphygmocor-Reservoir/README.md

 [NB THESE MEASURES ARE EXPERIMENTAL FOR SPHYGMOCOR DATA]{.underline}

-The root mean square of successive differences (RMSSD), the standard deviation of the pulse intervals (SDNN) and baroreflex sensitivity (BRS) are calculated essentially according to Sluyter et al.[2],[a] The validity of such ultrashort recordings has been studied by Munoz et al.[3] Further details on the meaning and interpretation of these measures can be found in Shaffer and Ginsberg.[4]
+The root mean square of successive differences (RMSSD), the standard deviation of the pulse intervals (SDNN) and baroreflex sensitivity (BRS) are calculated essentially according to Sluyter et al.[2],<sup>[a]</sup> The validity of such ultrashort recordings has been studied by Munoz et al.[3] Further details on the meaning and interpretation of these measures can be found in Shaffer and Ginsberg.[4]
 It is probably useful to normalise HRV (or adjust it statistically) to mean RR interval due to the correlation between HRV and resting heart rate.[5]
 This can be done as a post-processing step in the statistical package used.

 # Wave intensity

 [NB THESE MEASURES ARE EXPERIMENTAL FOR SPHYGMOCOR DATA]{.underline}

 If it is assumed that excess pressure (*P~xs~*) is proportional to aortic flow velocity (*U*) (essentially a 3-element Windkessel assumption -- see above) then the pattern of aortic wave intensity (*dI*) can be estimated (being proportional to *dP* x *dP~xs~*).
 If one of aortic wave speed or *dU* is known then wave intensity can be estimated on the basis of the Waterhammer equation.
 If only pressure has been measured this problem cannot be solved without strong assumptions.
-In this case, it is assumed that peak aortic flow (*dU)* is 1m/s (based on data from ^6^) and doesn't not vary with age, sex etc. While this is not true, it is may prove an acceptable approximation, but this remains to be tested.
+In this case, it is assumed that peak aortic flow (*dU)* is 1m/s (based on data from [6]) and doesn't not vary with age, sex etc. While this is not true, it is may prove an acceptable approximation, but this remains to be tested.

 # Backward and forward pressure

 [NB THESE MEASURES ARE EXPERIMENTAL FOR SPHYGMOCOR DATA]{.underline}

 These are calculated based on the assumptions that in the aorta reservoir pressure is 2 x backward pressure (P~b~);[7] which may be valid if excess pressure is linearly proportional to aortic flow as has been reported in dogs,[8] and total aortic flow equals aortic inflow.
-This approach probably shares similarities with the ARCSOLVER method,[9] which uses a 3-element Windkessel assumption[b] to reconstruct forward and backward pressures.
+This approach probably shares similarities with the ARCSOLVER method,[9] which uses a 3-element Windkessel assumption<sup>[b]</sup> to reconstruct forward and backward pressures.

 # Data dictionary